rockwellwindsor/SD-CARND-P5-Vehicle-Tracking/README.md

 <p align="center"><img src="./images/hlsclassifierresult.png" alt="End result"  /></p>

-The results overall where not terribly different, but LUV and RGB where the lowest.
+The results overall where not terribly different, but LUV, RGB and YCrCb had the lowest scores.

 ### Sliding Window Search

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

-This code was taken directly from the coursework and from the wlk through video.
+This code was taken directly from the coursework and from the walk through video.

 ````